boutros/matsu/README.md

     EXAMPLE

-The aim of Matsu is to cover the full SPARQL 1.1 specification.
-But no doubt there will be edge cases where Matsu falls short.
+While the aim of matsu is to cover the full SPARQL 1.1 specification, there will no doubt be cases where it falls short.
 In such cases you can always insert a raw string into your query with `raw`:

 ```clojure
 (query